 NPEC provides scientists and industry with a state-of-art plant phenotyping facility to unravel the genetics behind the interactions between environment and plant genes that determine plant performance.

-The NPEC facilities are designed to spearhead innovative research in the plant sciences.
-So we can help provide the scientific breakthroughs required to develop sustainable agronomic solutions to safeguard future food security and mitigate climate change.
+NPEC is designed to spearhead innovative research in the plant sciences.
+So, we can help provide the scientific breakthroughs required to develop sustainable agronomic solutions to safeguard future food security and mitigate climate change.

 The Netherlands Plant Eco-phenotyping Centre (NPEC) is a joint initiative of Wageningen University & Research and Utrecht University.
 This integrated, national research facility is housed by Wageningen University & Research and Utrecht University and is co-funded by The Netherlands Organisation for Scientific Research (NWO).

 NPEC consists of 6 modules, of which module 4, 5 and 6 are located on the Wageningen Campus.